STEM Week Challenge

 STEM professionals: Share your expertise!

-Throughout October students will be tackling the following real-world problems connected to the largest STEM challenge of our time – the spread of COVID-19 and the heightened difficulties and isolation it has caused – and would love your help.
-Check out the challenges and volunteering opportunities below!
+Students across the state will continue to tackle the STEM Week Challenge, designing prototypes to face the largest STEM challenge of our time – the spread of COVID-19 and the heightened difficulties and isolation it has caused.

 - High School students are applying lessons of virus spread, contract tracing and design thinking to design an app to help their community slow the spread of COVID